Understanding Symptoms Of Severe Anxiety And Stress

 Generalized anxiety disorder

 One of the most common mental health conditions, generalized anxiety disorder (GAD) can lead to intense feelings of fear and worry.
-Severe symptoms of GAD may include frequent or extreme nervousness, gastrointestinal distress, fatigue, irritability, and tension.
+Severe symptoms of GAD may include frequent and/or extreme nervousness, gastrointestinal distress, fatigue, irritability, and tension.
 With GAD, severe anxiety may be related to specific sources, or it could arise for no discernible reason.

 As discussed above, the Beck Anxiety Inventory is one example of an evaluation that can assess the severity of anxiety symptoms.
-According to this 21-question scale, symptoms—which include numbness or tingling, fear of losing control, indigestion, and 18 others—may be severe based on the extent to which they impact an individual’s life.
+According to this 21-question scale, potential symptoms—which include numbness or tingling, fear of losing control, indigestion, and 18 others—may be severe based on the extent to which they impact the individual’s life.

 Panic disorder